Cryptonomic/ConseilJS/docs/README.md

 #### Attribute Values

 The metadata services provides distinct values for some low-cardinality fields.
-In this case we're querying for `operation` `kind` on `Tezos` `babylonnet`.
+In this case we're querying for `operation` `kind` on `Tezos` `carthagenet`.

 <!-- tabs:start -->
 ##### **Typescript**